Gavin Sheets Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Brewers have a 4.05 team ERA that ranks 13th across all MLB pitching staffs.
+- The Brewers' 4.03 team ERA ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to allow 149 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Brewers pitchers combine to give up 150 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- The right-hander last appeared on Sunday against the Pittsburgh Pirates, when he tossed five innings, allowing two earned runs while giving up four hits.
+- The righty's most recent appearance came on Tuesday against the Colorado Rockies, when he threw seven innings, surrendering one earned run while giving up just one hit.

-- The 30-year-old has an ERA of 1.65, with 11.6 strikeouts per nine innings, in three games this season.
-Opponents are hitting .193 against him.

 © 2023 Data Skrive.
 All rights reserved.